Banking Savings & Money Market Accounts

 Why you shouldn’t settle for a minimum balance

-On the other hand, when you open a savings account with no minimum balance, you have far more freedom to use your money as you please.
-Because you won’t need a bunch of cash to get each account started, you can even open multiple savings accounts for any kind of goal imaginable (e.g., a house, college education, car, or wedding).
+If you open a savings account with no minimum balance, you can use your money as you please.
+Because you won’t need a bunch of cash to start each account, you can even open more than one savings account for any goal imaginable (e.g., a house, college education, car, or wedding).

-To make the most of your return on investment (ROI), search for a high-yield savings account with no minimum balance.
-This is the ideal situation if you end up needing to take out your savings for a dire situation — such as medical bills — or for an investment opportunity with higher returns.
+To maximize your return on investment (ROI), search for a high-yield savings account with no minimum balance.
+This is ideal if you need to withdraw your savings for a dire situation—such as medical bills—or for an investment opportunity with higher returns.

-What to remember when comparing high-yield savings accounts
+What to consider when comparing high-yield savings accounts

-As robust as the above high-yield savings accounts are, it’s important to compare your options before choosing one.
-Also consider the following:
+As robust as the above high-yield savings accounts are, comparing your options is important before choosing one.
+Consider the following:

-• Minimum opening deposit: This is the least amount of money required to open an account at a financial institution.
+• Minimum opening deposit: This is the least amount required to open an account at a financial institution.

 • Fees: Be sure to research what kind of fees each savings account might have.